-Y. Skilled Nursing Facility
+BB.
+Skilled Nursing Facility

-Medica covers skilled nursing facility services as described in your Benefit Chart.
+Medica covers skilled nursing facility services as described in the Benefit Chart section of this Policy.
 Care must be provided under the direction of a physician.
 Skilled nursing facility services are eligible for coverage only if they qualify as reimbursable under Medicare.